Looking to start a business in Austria? We explain the options, process, and requirements for making your dream venture a reality.

 Taxation for businesses in Austria

 All Austrian businesses have to pay value-added tax (VAT).
 As such, companies should be prepared to pay 20% of their income as VAT.
 However, partnerships and sole traders who earn less than €30,000 a year don’t have to pay VAT.
-Instead, you will have to pay income tax, which can range from 23% to 50%.
+Instead, you will have to pay income tax in Austria, which can range from 23% to 50%.

 In addition to this, corporate companies have to pay 25% corporation tax each quarter.
 The minimum amount is €1,750 for GmbHs or €3,500 for AGs.
 Furthermore, corporations also have to pay profit tax of 25%.